 Challenges and Limitations

-While motion capture technology offers numerous benefits, it also encounters several challenges:
+While motion capture technology offers numerous benefits, it also faces several challenges:

 • Cost: High-quality systems can be expensive to deploy, making them inaccessible for some users.